pranavek/CTF-Writeups/picoCTF/dont_use_client_side/README.md

              if (checkpass.substring(split*2, split*3) == 'no_c') {
 ```

-Make use of the index used in the substring to find the password string.
+Order the substrings based on the index.

 ```
 picoCTF{no_clients_plz_xxxxx}